reflectoring/reflectoring.github.io/content/blog/2024/2024-04-30-spring-cloud-aws-s3.md

 }
 ```

 The `@BucketExists` annotation is meta-annotated with `@Constraint`, which specifies the validator class `BucketExistenceValidator` that we created earlier to perform the validation logic.
-The annotation also defines a default error message that will be used when the validation fails.
+The annotation also defines a default error message that will be used incase of validation failure.

 Now, with our custom constraint created, we can annotate the `bucketName` field in our `AwsS3BucketProperties` class with our custom annotation `@BucketExists`: